NVIDIA-Omniverse/usd-plugin-samples/README.md

 - `additional_libs`: A list of additional libs that need to be linked to the plug-in to build
 - `additional_cpp_files`: A list of additional `.h` / `.cpp` files to include as part of the plug-in build
 - `additional_module_files`: A list of additonal `.py` files to include as part of the python module distribution for the plug-in

+## Contributing

+The source code for this repository is provided as-is and we are not accepting outside contributions at this time.